abraham-ai/eden/README.md

 > Ezekiel 28:13

-Eden is a sandbox for [the Abraham project](http://abraham.ai) to deploy pipelines for creating generative art with machine learning.
+Eden is a sandbox for [the Abraham project](http://abraham.ai) to deploy pretty much any python function as a hosted endpoint.

 ## Setting up a block